In the beginning…

 The seed of WCC was planted in 2012 at Toronto’s toughest homeless drop-in, where those forgotten had nowhere else to go.
 Our Founder, Susan Turk-Mozer, wanted to give voice to those voiceless.
 She was deeply inspired by her experience with the Amherst Writers and Artists (AWA) Method and its founder, Pat Schneider.

-As of October 2022, WCC has a network of more than 300 trained volunteer facilitators and more than 130 partner agencies throughout Canada and has touched more than 5,000 writers engaged in over 27,000 workshop experiences.
+As of December 2025, WCC has a network of more than 400 trained volunteer facilitators and over 176 partner agencies throughout Canada.
+We have touched more than 12,000 writers engaged in over 51,000 workshop experiences.
 We are forging new connections and bridging isolation for writers across the country and beyond.

 “What happens in a WCC workshop?
 Magic is the word we often hear.
 Words from those who are surprised by the depth of their creativity seem to spring from an unknown source.
 Poets are discovered.
 Buried voices, long without vitality, return to life.
 Dreams are conceived.
 Lost individuals often connect deeply.” – Susan Turk-Mozer, Founder, WCC